Information about the ISVA Service

-Information about the ISVA Service**

 - ISVAs who support clients aged 16 or over, covering Brighton and Hove, and East Sussex.

-- A Young Person’s ISVA, supporting clients aged 14 and 15, covering Brighton and Hove, and East Sussex.
+- A Young Person’s ISVA, supporting clients aged 14-18, covering Brighton and Hove, and East Sussex.

 - A Children’s ISVA supporting children aged 13 and under, and their families/carers.
 This role is pan-Sussex.

 - An ISVA supporting clients who have been abused in settings connected to the Diocese of Chichester.